knoxgon/TurboDyno/README.md

 ```

-2. <b>Let's create an arbitrary number of properties by passing a property list this time.</b>
+2. __Let's create an arbitrary number of properties by passing a property list this time.__

 ```csharp
 void static main()